DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 Some manual configuration is required below.
 5. [Helmfile](https://github.com/roboll/helmfile) streamlines deploying multiple
 helm charts.
-6. [Vault](https://www.vaultproject.io/) is an encrypted database used to store many of the team's secrets such as keys and passwords.
 7. [Google Cloud SDK](https://cloud.google.com/sdk) is a command-line interface to Google Cloud services.
 Once it is installed, you'll need to allow auth access and configure Docker to connect to the appropriate Google Cloud endpoint when